abdalganih1/student_guide_project/README.md

 use App\Http\Controllers\Admin\SpecializationController as AdminSpecializationController;
 use App\Http\Controllers\Admin\InstructorController as AdminInstructorController;
 use App\Http\Controllers\Admin\CourseController as AdminCourseController;
-use App\Http\Controllers\Admin\ProjectController as AdminProjectController; // لمشاريع التخرج use App\Http\Controllers\Admin\UniversityFacilityController as AdminUniversityFacilityController;
+use App\Http\Controllers\Admin\ProjectController as AdminProjectController; // لالمشاريع
+use App\Http\Controllers\Admin\UniversityFacilityController as AdminUniversityFacilityController;
 use App\Http\Controllers\Admin\EventController as AdminEventController;
 use App\Http\Controllers\Admin\StudentController as AdminStudentController;